danielchen26/OptimShortestPaths.jl/examples/metabolic_pathway/README.md

 ## 🔄 Two Approaches: Generic vs Domain-Specific

-This example demonstrates **BOTH** approaches for using OptimSPath:
+This example demonstrates **BOTH** approaches for using OptimShortestPaths:

 ### **Approach 1: Generic Functions (Universal Graph Operations)**
 The example shows these domain-agnostic functions that work with ANY graph: